soyapo/Fifth-Assignment-Multithreading-Basics/README.md

     - Dynamic Timeout: Adjust the timeout for the next word depending on the user's skill.
 - Report Generator
   - Data Analysis and Graphs (UI):
-    - Sales Over Time: Use line graphs to show how sales have fluctuated over a given time period (e.g., weekly or monthly).
+    - Sales Over Time: Use line graphs to show how sales have fluctuated over the years

-## Evaluation⚖️
+## Evaluation ⚖️

 Your work on this assignment will be evaluated based on:

-- **Understanding of Multithreading Concepts**: Your ability to accurately answer the theoretical questions, demonstrating a deep understanding of multithreading in Java.
+- **Understanding of Multithreading Concepts**: Your ability to accurately answer the theoretical questions, and demonstrating a deep understanding of multithreading in Java.
 Remember that the answers to the theoretical questions should be provided separately in a markdown file.

 - **Code Quality**: Your code should be well-structured, readable, and efficient.
 Proper use of Java conventions, including variable naming, class structure, and comments, will also be considered.
-  Total: 100 points

 - Total: 100 points
   - 🧠 Theoretical Questions – 30 points
   - 💻 Practical Task 1 (Typing Test) – 35 points